 GNSS (Global Navigation Satellite System)

 In order to define the coordinates of a location, the Information Exchanges will include the Data Group ‘GNSS’ value with two separate Data Items: the Latitude and the Longitude.
 In order to identify the Longitude and Latitude, the WGS84 system which is the standard for GNSS is used.
 The regular expression provided in the table below allows Latitude to vary from -90 to +90 degrees (mandatory sign ‘-’ for Southern latitude, optional sign ‘+’ for Northern latitude) and Longitude from -180 to +180 degrees (mandatory sign ‘-’ for Western longitude, optional sign ‘+’ for Eastern longitude), thus providing global coverage.
 The format used must be in decimal degrees (DD).
-Decimal digits are always required (e.g 170.000000) and accuracy of at least 5 to maximum 7 digits must be provided.
+Decimal digits are always required (e.g. 170.000000) and accuracy of at least 5 to maximum 7 digits must be provided.